 - Program Director of Doctor of Nursing Practice, Genetic Counseling, Orthotics and Prosthetics, or Physician Assistant Program

 - Dean

-- Chairperson of the Committee on the Prevention of Sexual Harassment

-- Office of Student Affairs
+- Office of Education Affairs

 - Departmental Administrator

 - Direct Supervisor/Manager

+- Security

-- Human Resources/Employee Relations or Vice President of Human Resources - Corporate Officers of BCM
+- Human Resources/Employee Relations or Vice President of Human Resources

+- Corporate Officers of BCM.

-Article 6.2 Students with Disabilities - Baylor College of Medicine is committed to providing equitable access to students with documented disabilities (e.g. mental health, attentional, learning, chronic health, sensory, or physical) or temporary injuries (fractures, sprains, tears).
-To ensure access to health professions program activities, please contact Student Disability Services to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom and clinical settings.
+Article 6.2 Students with Disabilities - Baylor College of Medicine is committed to providing equitable access to students with documented disabilities (e.g., mental health, attentional, learning, chronic health, sensory, or physical) or temporary injuries (fractures, sprains, tears).
+To ensure access to health professions program activities, please contact Student and Trainee Disability Services to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom and clinical settings.

 Accommodations are not provided retroactively; therefore, students are encouraged to register with Student Disability Services as soon as they begin the program.
-More information can be found online by visiting the Student Disability Services website or by contacting Student Disability Coordinator, at title-ix@bcm.edu.
+More information can be found online by visiting the Student and Trainee Disability Services website or by contacting Student Disability Coordinator, at title-ix@bcm.edu.

-The full policy, including criteria for requesting reasonable accommodations and procedures for appeal, is available in the BCM Policy and Procedure Manual 23.1.07: http://intranet.bcm.edu/index.cfm?fuseaction=Policies.Display_Policy&Policy_Number=23.1.07.
+The full policy, including criteria for requesting reasonable accommodations and procedures for appeal, is available in the BCM Policy and Procedure Manual 23.1.07: http://intranet.bcm.edu/index.cfm?fuseaction=Policies.Display Policy&Policy Number=23.1.07.

 Article 6.3 Sexual Harassment and Sexual Violence - Title IX of the Education Amendments of 1972, 20 U.S.C. §1681, prohibits discrimination based on sex in all programs or activities that receive Federal financial assistance.
 Title IX also prohibits sexual harassment, including same-gender harassment and student-to-student harassment.
 BCM does not discriminate based on sex and will not tolerate discrimination which includes sexual harassment, sexual violence, dating violence, domestic violence and stalking.
 Incidents of sexual harassment, sexual violence, dating violence, domestic violence and stalking are taken seriously.
-Reports will be promptly investigated and appropriate actions will be taken to remedy the effects of the harassment or violence and prevent the reoccurrence.
+Reports will be promptly investigated, and appropriate actions will be taken to remedy the effects of the harassment or violence and prevent recurrence.